Wisdom Tooth Removal in Carbondale

 The Wisdom Tooth Removal Process

 Wisdom tooth extraction begins with comprehensive examination and digital X-rays to assess the position and condition of your teeth.
 We evaluate the complexity of your case and develop a treatment plan that addresses your specific needs.
-Simple extractions of fully erupted wisdom teeth can often be completed with local anesthesia, while impacted teeth may require surgical removal.
+Simple tooth extractions of fully erupted wisdom teeth can often be completed with local anesthesia, while impacted teeth may require surgical removal.

 The surgical procedure involves making a small incision in the gum tissue to access the impacted tooth.
 We may need to remove some bone or divide the tooth into smaller pieces for easier removal.
 Once the tooth is extracted, we clean the area thoroughly and place sutures if necessary.
 The entire process is performed under appropriate anesthesia to ensure your complete comfort.